randelramirez/Auth0-dotnetBff-react/README.md

 ViteProxy = uses front end proxy <br>
-UseProxyToSpaDevelopment = front end is serve in the same port as ASP.NET Core <br>
+SpaProxy = front end is serve in the same port as ASP.NET Core <br>